-- Offer and Acceptance: Similar to any other contract, (re)insurance agreements require a valid offer and acceptance.
+- Offer and acceptance: Similar to any other contract, (re)insurance agreements require a valid offer and acceptance.
 The applicant presents to the (re)insurer their coverage request, which usually includes questions posed by the (re)insurer and the applicant's responses regarding the risk to be covered.
 In turn, the (re)insurer provides its acceptance along with the terms of coverage.
-The (re)insurer issues a statement of coverage, followed by the Policy. - Consideration: In insurance contracts, the consideration consists of the premium paid to the insurer in exchange for the promise of the agreed coverage of risks.
-Similarly, in reinsurance contracts, the consideration is the reinsurance premium paid by the ceding insurer to the reinsurer in exchange for assuming a portion of the risk. - Terms and Conditions: Insurance contracts outline the general and special terms and conditions prepared by the insurer for various insurance products.
-The insurance contract includes among others the scope of coverage, exclusions, deductibles, limits of liability, the premium, the duration of the contract and any other necessary elements of each individual contract. - Representations and Warranties: Applicants for insurance are obliged to disclose to the insurer the information and circumstances of the risk of which they are aware.
+The (re)insurer issues a statement of coverage, followed by the policy. - 2.
+Consideration: In insurance contracts, the consideration consists of the premium paid to the insurer in exchange for the promise of the agreed coverage of risks.
+Similarly, in reinsurance contracts, the consideration is the reinsurance premium paid by the ceding insurer to the reinsurer in exchange for assuming a portion of the risk. - 3.
+Terms and conditions: Insurance contracts outline the general and special terms and conditions prepared by the insurer for various insurance products.
+The insurance contract includes among others the scope of coverage, exclusions, deductibles, limits of liability, the premium, the duration of the contract and any other necessary elements of each individual contract. - 4.
+Representations and warranties: Applicants for insurance are obliged to disclose to the insurer the information and circumstances of the risk of which they are aware.
 This obligation corresponds to the notion of 'Representations and Warranties' and enables insurers to affirm the accuracy of certain statements or facts.
-These assurances are aimed at enabling risk assessment and may impact on the validity of the contract in the event of misrepresentation or simple nondisclosure.
+These assurances are aimed at enabling risk assessment and may impact on the validity of the contract in the event of misrepresentation or simple non-disclosure.